The Lafayette KT-135 EXPLOR-AIR Regenerative

 what he thought of the movie he jokingly quipped, "It was

 pretty good but they should have had me watching Lost

 suspend the 40 meter dipole antenna while on the

 surface of the Moon.
 These ranged from standard

-antenna masts to telescoping utility poles.
+antenna masts to utility poles.
 One

-reassigned to the role of night janitor.
+reassigned to night janitors.

 Then in 1972, as both Christmas and the launch of